JonahMerrell/math5610/homework4/homework4_solutions.md

 ### Task 10
 For this task, we were asked to search the internet for sites that discuss parallel algorithms for matrix-vector multiplication and matrix-matrix multiplication..

 A parallel algorithm for matrix-vector/matrix-matrix multiplication refers to performing matrix operations on a computer, and achieving optimal computation speeds by utilizing parallel processing.
 Since a computer often has multiple processers, then the various tasks necessary to perform a matrix operation can be distributed among the multiple processors of the computer system.
-This can be done by partitioning the data into stripes (columns/rows), or into rectangular fragments (blocks).
+This can be done by partitioning the data into stripes (columns/rows), or into rectangular fragments (blocks).<br>
 Parallel processing can be difficult to program, because sending or receiving information from one processer to another takes up time, in addition to performing a calculation.
 Properly organizing a “network” of processers to work together to solve pieces of a problem and then assemble the pieces together can be difficult to implement, which is why partitioning data into simple “stripes” or “blocks” is the most commonly used approach.

 **Sources used:**